akd-io/akd-io-website/README.md

 ## Deployment

-The repository integrates with the [ZEIT Now for GitHub](https://zeit.co/github) integration to deliver continuous deployments from pull requests.
+The repository integrates with the [Vercel for GitHub](https://vercel.com/github) integration to deliver continuous deployments from pull requests.

 ## Contribution